valentijnkap/jquery-slidein-on-scroll/README.md

-# Simple jquery Slide-in effect
+# Simple jQuery Slide-in on scroll effect

-Easy to use jquery script for sliding in elements on the page to embed in your project.
+Easy to use jQuery script for sliding in elements on the page while scrolling.
 The required files are stored in the recourses folder.

 ## Usage